SteveL-MSFT/PowerShell-RFC/2-Draft-Accepted/RFCxxxx-Secrets-Management.md

 - Provision to rotate certs/access tokens
 - Sharing local vaults across different computer systems
 - Sharing local vault across different user contexts
-- Support for other types of secrets
+- Support for other types of secrets (certs)
+- A PSProvider for a Secrets: PSDrive
+- C# interface for extensions